 We considered ourselves visitors to the shelters.
 Permanent residents included mice, dirt daubers, and barn swallows.
 We saw evidence of wasps from warmer seasons.
 During the night stereophonic coyote calls bounced around in the valleys below.

 Day 4 (Dec.
 19) We had a rainy 14-mile walk to the John Archer Shelter.
-It was the first shelter built on the Ouachita Trail.
+It was one of the earlier designs and perched unobtrusively on a hillside away from the trail.
 Dry clothes felt good when we arrived, and it didn’t take long to eat and crawl under my down quilt.
 It rained all night with periodic rounds of hard rain.

 Day 5 (Dec.
 20) We began our walk in a drizzling cloud wearing our wet clothes from the day before.
 Later in the day, we caught some of the only sun we’d seen in three days.